cms-analysis/flashggFinalFit/Plots/FinalResults/README.md

 #well done, you have produced you plots, one for each category and one for the weighted and unweighed sums !
 ```

+## Nuisance impacts
+The impacts plot is a useful tool for cross-checking the analysis and often used during (pre)approval.
+You can follow the documentation from the combine group [here](https://twiki.cern.ch/twiki/bin/view/CMS/HiggsWG/SWGuideNonStandardCombineUses#Nuisance_parameter_impacts) and use either the `impactsPerProc.sh` or `impactsTotal.sh` guiding scripts.

 ## Notes

 Running Notes: